Zo3T: Zero-Shot 3D-Aware Trajectory-Guided Image-to-Video Generation via Test-Time Training: Introduction

 To address these limitations, we propose \textbf{\ModelName}, a novel Test-Time Training (TTT) framework for zero-shot image-to-video (I2V) generation with 3D-aware trajectory control.
-To mitigate the model-data misalignment in the trajectory guidance process, we introduce a ``soft-editing" strategy that co-adapts the data and the model through Trajectory-Guided Test-Time Training.
+To mitigate the model-data misalignment in the trajectory guidance process, we introduce a ``soft-editing" strategy that co-adapts the data and the model through Trajectory-Guided Test-Time Training (Figure~\ref{fig:model_compare}).
 This mechanism injects and optimizes an ephemeral LoRA module within the denoising network at inference time.
 A trajectory-consistency loss simultaneously updates both the latent state $\mathbf{z}_t$ and the temporary LoRA weights.
 This co-adaptation realigns the model to the edited latent, ensuring the denoising process remains on a stable, high-fidelity manifold while adhering to the specified motion.
 Building on this, we further introduce Guidance Field Rectification (GFR) via re-evaluating noise scores, which adjusts the guidance field adaptively by maximizing the generation of instance features in the trajectory motion area at each denoising step to adaptively adjust the guidance field.
 This optimization encourages the latent features to evolve toward the desired trajectory, ensuring controllable and high-quality video synthesis.
 To ensure physical plausibility, \ModelName projects user-specified 2D trajectories into a 3D space, leveraging depth cues.
 This enables perspective-correct motion, ensuring realistic scaling and movement.
 While recent I2V methods like LeviTor~\cite{levitor} and ObjCtrl-2.5D~\cite{objctrl2.5d} also incorporate 3D information, LeviTor requires costly training on extensive masked datasets, and ObjCtrl-2.5D's core assumption of equating object motion with camera movement constrains its applicability in complex scenes.
 In contrast, our approach offers greater flexibility and directness, requiring no external motion priors or restrictive assumptions.

-By jointly leveraging our 3D-aware trajectory control, test-time adaptation strategy, and guided field rectification module, ours framework achieves precise motion control and camera movement, as shown in Figure~\ref{fig:teaser}.
-Extensive experiments validate the effectiveness of \ModelName in generating visually coherent video sequences across a diverse range of trajectory control scenarios in a zero-shot setting.